This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Egg, milk, & butter: Provides richness, flavor, and moisture.
-For a dairy-free version, you can use almond milk and a butter substitute.
+- Egg, Milk & Butter: Add richness, flavor, and moisture.
+For a dairy-free version, use almond milk and a plant-based butter.

 How To Make Sheet Pan Pancakes